Custom Email & SMTP

 | Not Tested | Credentials saved but the connection test hasn't run yet |

-| Verified | Test connection succeeded — SMTP is in use for every outbound email |
+| Active | Test connection succeeded — your SMTP is used for outbound email |

 | Error | Last test failed — emails fall back to the system mailer until fixed |

 You can re-test or update credentials at any time.
-Changing credentials resets the status to Not Tested until you re-run the test.

 How Delivery Works